-RSPO certification is based on the RSPO Principles & Criteria (P&Cs), which were last revised in 2013 - see the latest version here.
+RSPO certification is based on the RSPO Principles & Criteria (P&Cs), which are reviewed and updated every 5 years - see the latest version here.

 Producers - the growers and millers - are certified based on their application of RSPO's eight principles and their associated criteria.
 Certain criteria may be adapted to local conditions through the development of a National Interpretation that reflects local laws, regulations, and best practices.